keon/algorithms/CONTRIBUTING.md

 You may contribute by:
 - implementing new algorithms in the repo.
 Be sure to keep it under right section (e.g. [array](array), [dp](dp), etc).
 Make a new section for it if it doesn't fall under any section.
+Make sure that your implementation works.
 - optimizing or improving the existing algorithms.
 - adding a different solution for the problem.
 - finding and fixing bugs.